aentools/web/README.md

-Simple, responsive Web pages and sites that result in web apps.
-Accessible information and services delivery.
+Simple, responsive Web pages and sites that result in web apps - Accessible information and services delivery.